 Find a Good Argument

-First, find a concrete (and potentially controversial) argument to use as your base.
+Find a concrete and, better yet, original argument to use as your base.
 This is the best way to keep your reader hooked.
-Is there a stance you can take that contrasts the “typical” world view on the topic?

-Truly, the sky's the limit when it comes to finding a heated topic to present.
-Find out what people are talking about on social media or your favorite news outlets, and see if you can take an interesting approach to the subject.
+Look at what people are talking about on social media or your favorite news outlets and see if you can take an interesting approach to the subject.

 Research as Much as Possible